-Alarm over heavy metals is not unfounded, just misplaced, given that cannabis represents a very minor source of exposure compared to more ubiquitous, less regulated everyday items.
+Alarm over heavy metals is not unfounded, just misplaced, since cannabis represents a very minor source of exposure compared to more ubiquitous, less regulated everyday items.

 In recent weeks, alarmist headlines have circulated, warning of the presence of trace metals in the bodies of marijuana users.
 These reports, driven by studies that suggest regular cannabis consumption results in significant levels of toxic metals, have stoked fear and uncertainty.

 However, a closer examination of the research and a broader understanding of heavy metal exposure paints a different picture—one that calls for reasoned solutions rather than knee-jerk reactions based on archaic stereotypes and prejudices.
-However, before we drag out perhaps the most exhausted boogeyman of them all in an attempt to fearmonger, it’s best to look at the facts.
+Before we rush to drag out perhaps the most exhausted boogeyman of them all in an attempt to fearmonger, it’s best to look at the facts.

 Understanding the Research